LEON SIMD-within-a-Register

 Overview

-The SIMD-within-a-register (SWAR) arithmetic extensions are targeted namely towards fixed-point applications that work with sub-word precision, e.g. 3 bits (in LEON2 1 word consists of 32 bits), such as satellite navigation applications or data encryption; the performance of the processor can be increased through an implementation of SIMD-like operations on variables that are stored alongside in one 32-bit word, thus sharing the data-path circuitry for two or more operations executed in one clock cycle.
+The SIMD-within-a-register (SWAR) arithmetic extensions are targeted namely towards fixed-point applications that work with sub-word precision, e.g. 3 bits, such as satellite navigation applications, computation of neural networks in reduced integer precision or data encryption; the performance of the processor can be increased through an implementation of SIMD-like operations on variables that are stored alongside in one processor register, thus sharing the data-path circuitry for two or more operations executed in one clock cycle.

-The SWAR instruction extensions are implemented as a SWAR unit that is connected in parallel to the integer ALU in the LEON2 integer pipeline (iu.vhd).
+The SWAR instruction extensions are implemented as a SWAR unit that is connected in parallel to the integer ALU in the integer pipeline.
 The SWAR unit contains one or more SWAR modules and an optional module with SWAR accumulators.
-The actual configuration of the SWAR unit can be selected by the user before LEON2 synthesis using the make xconfig mechanism (see [RD1]).

-At present six SWAR modules have been developed.
+At present six SWAR modules are available.
 Three application-specific modules are meant to accelerate GNSS processing:

 - Correlation of GNSS signals (sum of products for 1-4 bit data words),